axkeyz/pvctl-files/content/page/about.md

 I kid you not, they are the most irritating messages you can get.
 I'll literally say no if you ask me.

 {{< green "So, please **DO NOT** contact me about retranslations!!!!" >}}

-### Shameless comments, coz I like to show off my site(s)

-No ads, which is pretty impressive for a static site I hope!
-This site is a static one built with Hugo, hosted on Github + deployed on Netlify.
-The comments box is made from Remark42, coz the free version of Disqus still has ads/tracking, and that's hosted by a Docker container in a free Oracle server.
-The setup is free, so technically I could buy a domain name (~$10 per year) and make this site super professional-looking but nahhhh.

-My personal portfolio site uses the same kind of setup (but with a proper domain name I guess), so some of the javascript is hosted on that.
-You may see it around if you like to snoop around a site's source code (I know I check sites with BuiltWith all the time)!